Jbenav200/ssrr/README.md

 data from NASA's NEO API.

 ##### What Does the S.S.R.R do with the API data?
-The Scottish Space Rock Registry collects data about Near Earth Objects recorded by NASA and partner satellites.
+The Scottish Space Rock Register collects data about Near Earth Objects recorded by NASA and partner satellites.
 This data allows us to calculate the radius of a NEO's orbit and see which point it will be closest to earth.
 Using this